raymondtay/LearningHaskell/src/HaskellBook/Ch27 - Non-strictness/README.md

 What `seq` does is evaluate your expression up to weak head normal form.
 WHNF evaluation means it stops at the first data constructor or lambda.

+Another way we can talk about different evaluation strategies is by distinguishing them on the basis of call by name, call by need and call by value.

+### Call by value

+Argument expressions have been evaluated before entering a function.
+The expressions that bindings reference are evaluated before creating the binding.
+This is conveniently called strict.
+This is inside-out evalution.

+### Call by name

+Expressions can be arguments to a function without having been evaluated, or in some cases, never being evaluated.
+You can create bindings to expressions without evaluating them first.
+Non-strictness includes this evaluation strategy.
+This is outside-in.

+### Call by need

+This is the same as call by name, but expressions are only evaluated once.
+This only happens some of the time in GHC Haskell, usually when an expressions isn't a lambda that takes arguments and also has a name.
+Results are typically shared within that name only in GHC Haskell (that is, other implementations of Haskell may choose to do things differently).
+This is also non-strict and outside-in.